-This project has developed a cohort of adults with VTE that is used to answer numerous research questions about optimal VTE management within real-world practice settings.
-Treatment patterns and risk factors are used predict recurrent VTE and major hemorrhagic complications.
+This project developed a cohort of adults with Venous Thromboembolism (VTE) that was used to answer numerous research questions about optimal VTE management within real-world practice settings.
+Treatment patterns and risk factors were used to predict recurrent VTE and major hemorrhagic complications.

 Funding Source: National Heart, Lung, and Blood Institute

 PI: Margaret Fang, MD, UCSF School of Medicine; Site PI: Jeffrey VanWormer, PhD